 Basic Info about the Interviews

-- If you will not be in the Southeast Idaho area on these dates, we highly recommend that you find a way to come.
-If you are unable to attend, Google+ interviews will be arranged.
+If you will not be in the Southeast Idaho area on these dates, we highly recommend that you find a way to come.
+If you are unable to attend the interviews, please contact our office for other options.

 How to Prepare

 - Research all of the BYU-Idaho Partner Schools.
 Determine who you would like to interview with.

 - Start preparing your resume.
 If you need help please contact the Career Services center on campus.

 - Attend mock/practice interviews through the Career Services center on campus.